PriyeshDave/PriyeshDave/README.md

 - 🔭 I’m currently working on [Google AI4Code](https://www.kaggle.com/competitions/AI4Code)

-- 🌱 I’m currently learning **Natural Language Processing**
+- 🌱 I’m currently learning and experimenting on **Amazon Web Services**.

-- 👯 I’m looking to collaborate on **AL/ML Projects**
+- 👯 I’m looking to collaborate with other developers for winning Hackathons and Open Source contributions.

-- 👨‍💻 All of my projects are available at [https://github.com/PriyeshDave/](https://github.com/PriyeshDave/)

 - 💬 Ask me about **Anything**
 - 📫 How to reach me **priyeshdave90@gmail.com**
 - 📄 Know about my experiences [https://www.linkedin.com/in/priyeshdave21/](https://www.linkedin.com/in/priyeshdave21/)

 > https://linktr.ee/priyeshdave21